UNEDLabs/moodle-mod_ejsapp/README.txt

 https://moodle.org/plugins/browse.php?list=set&id=27, in the plugins section in the Moodle.org webpage or at https://github.com/UNEDLabs.

-An explanation of EJSApp is included in the folder "doc".
-There, you will also find a txt file with relevant links.

  WARNING: If you are updating ejsapp from a previous version, DO NOT replace/delete your old jarfiles directory inside your old ejsapp directory.